GIGABOOST.AI

 • What Are the Real Templates That Secured Rounds?

 Below are four high-performance templates modeled after real outreach that secured Series A and Seed funding in early 2026.
+Each template maps to a specific founder situation — match the right format to your context to maximize relevance.

 Subject: 42% MoM growth at [Company] // Referral from [Mutual Peer/Portfolio Founder]